-The Office of Academic Affairs is pleased to announce that applications are being taken for the 2014-15 Frederick P. Lenz Foundation Residential Fellowship for Buddhist Studies and American Culture and Values.
-This is an opportunity for faculty and other professionals planning sabbaticals during the 2014-15 academic year to spend a semester on the Naropa University campus in Boulder, Colorado, conducting a research, artistic, social action or other project that relates Buddhist philosophy and practice to an aspect of American culture and values.
-This is an ideal place for a Buddhism fellowship, Religious Studies fellowship or sabbatical fellowship in Religion.
+This is an opportunity for faculty and other professionals during the 2018–2019 academic year to spend a semester on the Naropa University campus in Boulder, Colorado, conducting a research, artistic, social action, or other project that relates Buddhist philosophy and practice to an aspect of American culture and values.
+This is an ideal place for a Buddhism fellowship, Religious Studies fellowship, or sabbatical fellowship in Religion.

 Douglas Lindner received his PhD in Electrical Engineering at the University of Illinois.
 He has been a faculty member in the Bradley Department of Electrical and Computer Engineering at Virginia Tech since 1982.
 In April of 2013 he organized a conference "Contemplative Practices for a Technological Society" at Virginia Tech.
 He practices meditation and qigong in the Shambhala sangha.
-While at Naropa University, Douglas Lindner is developing course materials for the integration of contemplative practices into Science, Technology, Engineering, and Math (STEM) education.
-Using Buddhist and Taoist insights, this course will develop mindfulness, deep listening skills, and creativity with an emphasis on a holistic worldview as a framework for engineering design.
-This course will significantly contribute to our students' personal growth by enhancing their ability to create larger fields of possibility leading to greater creativity in all of their life activities.
+While at Naropa University, Douglas Lindner developed course materials for the integration of contemplative practices into Science, Technology, Engineering, and Math (STEM) education.
+Using Buddhist and Taoist insights, this course was used to develop mindfulness, deep listening skills, and creativity with an emphasis on a holistic worldview as a framework for engineering design.

 Dr. David R. Loy is a professor of Buddhist and comparative philosophy, writer and Zen teacher in the Sanbo Kyodan tradition of Japanese Zen Buddhism.
 He is a distinguished author who has written several books and is regularly published in multiple publications, as well as serving on editorial and advising boards for various journals.
 Dr. Loy’s past research has focused upon the encounter between Buddhism and modernity, exhibiting special concern regarding social and ecological issues.
 His fellowship question, why Buddhism and modernity need each other, correlated directly to his research.
 While at Naropa, he began writing a new book that reveals the contemplative dialogue between Buddhism and the West.